shiddenme/bitcore-lib-dynamic/CONTRIBUTING.md

 Interfaces should accept as many types of arguments as possible, so there's no mental tax on using them: we want to avoid questions such as "should I use a string here or a buffer?", "what happens if I'm not sure if the type of this variable is an Address instance or a string with it encoded in base-58?" or "what kind of object will I receive after calling this function?".

 Accept a wide variety of use cases and arguments, always return an internal form of an object.
-For example, the class `PublicKey` can accept strings or buffers with a DER encoded public key (either compressed or uncompressed), another PublicKey, a PrivateKey, or a Point, an instance of the `elliptic.js` library with the point in bitcoin's elliptic curve that represents the public key.
+For example, the class `PublicKey` can accept strings or buffers with a DER encoded public key (either compressed or uncompressed), another PublicKey, a PrivateKey, or a Point, an instance of the `elliptic.js` library with the point in dynamic's elliptic curve that represents the public key.

 ### D4 - Consistency Everywhere